btgrant-76/MW-BDE-r2-guide/README.md

 ### Step 1B: Test Pro Micro

-Once the firmware has been flashed, verify that the controller now shows up to your computer as a keyboard named `BDE Rev2`.
+Once the firmware has been flashed, verify that the Pro Micro now shows up to your computer as a keyboard named `BDE Rev2`.

-If the controller still shows up as the original device, the flash did not work.
+If it still shows up as the original device, the flash did not work.
 If you are using QMK Toolbox, pay close attention to the messages in its console to try and figure out what went wrong.
 Just because the program says `Flash complete` does not mean the flash completed *successfully!*

 ### Step 1C: Solder Pins to Pro Micro

 #### ...using header pins

 [The guide for preparing the Pro Micro](https://mechwild.com/guides/general/flashing-a-pro-micro/) also has images of how it is soldered.
-Since the controller is attached to the bottom of the PCB, it might look like it is upside down as you install it.
+Since the microcontroller is attached to the bottom of the PCB, it might look like it is upside down as you install it.

 #### ...using Mill-Max pins and SIP sockets